 Step 1: On GreenGeeks WordPress hosting page, choose your plan.
 I pay for Ecosite Pro at $5.95/month as I run more than one blog.
 Ecosite Lite at $2.95/month is the best value for those with one blog only.
 Click the big green “Get Started” button.

-Step 2: Register your free domain name.
-Type your chosen domain name and click on “Check Availability“.
+Step 2: Register your free custom domain name.
+Type your chosen domain names and click on “Check Availability“.